zampolli75/indigo/_posts/2017-04-09-rstudio-server-installation.md

 # Installing RStudio Server Pro
 After installing base R we can proceed to install R Studio Server Pro.
-Before installing RStudio we have to install *gdebi-core*, which is used to RStudio and its dependencies.
-For more details on how to install RStudio Server you can visit [RStudio website](https://www.rstudio.com/products/rstudio/download-commercial/).
+Before installing RStudio, we have to install *gdebi-core*, which is used to RStudio and its dependencies.
+For more details on how to install RStudio Server, you can visit [RStudio website](https://www.rstudio.com/products/rstudio/download-commercial/).
 We use the following commands to install RStudio:

 {% highlight shell %}